-- 9.3 Pending release of the Seller or any member of the Retained Group from any guarantee, indemnity or other contingent obligation referred to in sub-clause 9.2 above, the Purchaser undertakes to hold and keep the Seller, for itself and as trustee for the other members of the Retained Group, indemnified on an after-Tax basis from and against all actions, claims, proceedings, loss, damage, all payments, costs or expenses incurred by the Seller or any other member of the Retained Group in relation to or arising out of any guarantee, indemnity or other contingent obligation given or undertaken by the Seller or any other member of the Retained Group in relation to or arising out of any obligations or liabilities of any member of the Group arising after Completion. - 9.4 The Purchaser undertakes to procure that the Company shall transfer all of its rights, obligations and liabilities under the Noida ISFA and the Ancilliary Noida Documents (as both those terms are defined in the EXL Noida Settlement Deed) to Aviva Global Services (Management Services) Private Limited by procuring that the Company shall execute and deliver one or more counterparts or engrossments of a novation agreement in the form attached to the EXL Noida Settlement Deed at Annex III (as modified to reflect the Seller's choice of Aviva Global Services (Management Services) Private Limited as transferee) as soon as reasonably practicable after a request from the Seller and do all such acts and things as may reasonably be required for the purpose of giving effect to that transfer. - 9.5 The Purchaser undertakes to procure that the Company shall not terminate, revoke, amend, waive, novate, assign or otherwise modify in any way, whether in whole or in part, either the EXL Noida Settlement Deed or the EXL Noida Escrow Deed. - 9.6 The Purchaser undertakes to procure that the Company pay to Norwich Union Insurance Limited £796,911 or such other amount as is paid to the Company by ExlService Holdings, Inc. (or a subsidiary of ExlService Holdings, Inc.) pursuant to the EXL Noida Settlement Deed by way of a refund of the capital investment made by Norwich Union Insurance Limited in a subsidiary of ExlService Holdings, Inc. Upon receipt of such amount by the Company from ExlService Holdings, Inc., the Purchaser shall procure that the Company shall (i) immediately give notice of such receipt to the Seller; and (ii) within seven Business Days of such receipt pay such amount to Norwich Union Insurance Limited by telegraphic transfer.
-If payment is not received by the Company in accordance with the EXL Noida Settlement Deed, the Purchaser shall procure that the Company shall: - (A) forthwith notify the Seller by written notice;
+- 9.3 Pending release of the Seller or any member of the Retained Group from any guarantee, indemnity or other contingent obligation referred to in sub-clause 9.2 above, the Purchaser undertakes to hold and keep the Seller, for itself and as trustee for the other members of the Retained Group, indemnified on an after-Tax basis from and against all actions, claims, proceedings, loss, damage, all payments, costs or expenses incurred by the Seller or any other member of the Retained Group in relation to or arising out of any guarantee, indemnity or other contingent obligation given or undertaken by the Seller or any other member of the Retained Group in relation to or arising out of any member of the Retained Group in relation to or arising after Completion. - 9.4 The Purchaser undertakes to procure that the Company shall transfer all of its rights, obligations and liabilities under the Noida ISFA and the Ancilliary Noida Documents (as both those terms are defined in the EXL Noida Settlement Deed) to Aviva Global Services (Management Services) Private Limited by procuring that the Company shall execute and deliver one or more counterparts or engrossments of a novation agreement in the form attached to the EXL Noida Settlement Deed at Annex III (as modified to reflect the Seller's choice of Aviva Global Services (Management Services) Private Limited as transferee) as soon as reasonably practicable after a request from the Seller and do all such acts and things as may reasonably be required for the purpose of giving effect to that transfer. - 9.5 The Purchaser undertakes to procure that the Company shall not terminate, revoke, amend, waive, novate, assign or otherwise modify in any way, whether in whole or in part, either the EXL Noida Settlement Deed or the EXL Noida Escrow Deed. - 9.6 The Purchaser undertakes to procure that the Company pay to Norwich Union Insurance Limited £796,911 or such other amount as is paid to the Company by ExlService Holdings, Inc. (or a subsidiary of ExlService Holdings, Inc.) pursuant to the EXL Noida Settlement Deed by way of a refund of the capital investment made by Norwich Union Insurance Limited in a subsidiary of ExlService Holdings, Inc. Upon receipt of such amount by the Company from ExlService Holdings, Inc., the Purchaser shall procure that the Company shall (i) immediately give notice of such receipt to the Seller; and (ii) within seven Business Days of such receipt pay such amount to Norwich Union Insurance Limited by telegraphic transfer.
+If payment is not received by the Company in accordance with the EXL Noida Settlement Deed, the Purchaser shall procure that the Company is accordance with the EXL Noida Settlement Deed, the Purchaser shall procure that the Company is accordance with the EXL Noida Settlement Deed, the Purchaser shall procure that the Company shall: - (A) forthwith notify the Seller by written notice;